Dear District 28 Neighbors,

 As we move forward toward the 2020 legislative session, I thank you for your continued support.

-Please feel free to contact me via the form on my website, www.joshuamiller.org, or via email at email@example.com.
+Please feel free to contact me via the form on my website, www.joshuamiller.org, or via email at firstname.lastname@example.org.
 I look forward to hearing your comments and concerns.
+You can read more below about priority legislation that I introduced or sponsored in 2019.

 Senator Josh Miller